 Plea bargaining supporters, especially prosecutors, have pushed hard in support of the process; opponents have clearly lost the argument in the United States Supreme Court, as seen in the pivotal case of Bordenkircher v.
 Hayes.
 In that case, a Kentucky state grand jury indicted Hayes on a charge of "uttering a forged instrument in the amount of \$88.30."
 The offense was punishable by two to ten years in prison.
-Hayes's lawyer and the Commonwealth's attorney engaged in plea negotiations, during which the prosecutor offered to recommend a term of five years imprisonment if Hayes pled guilty, he would charge Hayes under the Kentucky Habitual Criminal Act, which would subject Hayes to a mandatory life sentence based on his two prior felony convictions.
+Hayes's lawyer and the Commonwealth's attorney engaged in plea negotiations, during which the prosecutor offered to recommend a term of five years imprisonment if Hayes pled guilty.
+However, the prosecutor threatened that if Hayes did not plead guilty, he would charge Hayes under the Kentucky Habitual Criminal Act, which would subject Hayes to a mandatory life sentence based on his two prior felony convictions.
 Hayes rejected the plea bargain, was charged as threatened, and eventually lost at trial.
 He was sentenced to life in prison pursuant to the Act.